rishyjee/Wych-Debater/README.md

 # Wych-Debater
+AI Debater is aimed to be first AI system that can debate humans on complex topics.
+It’s able to debate topics it never trained on.
+With just a few minutes of prep, AI Debater is ready to deliver an opening speech.
+First, it searches for short pieces of text, drawing from around billions of sentences taken from newspapers and journals.
+This process can result in a few hundred relevant text segments.
+The AI system removes redundant text,
+Selects the strongest remaining claims and evidence, and arranges these by themes to create a narrative.
+AI debater pieces all the selected arguments together to create and deliver a persuasive speech.
+The next step is to listen to the opponent’s response, digest it and build a rebuttal.
+The core technology breaks new ground in AI including Data-driven speech writing and delivery
+Listening comprehension
+Modelling human dilemmas.

 Building an AI system which can debate humans on complex topics.
 AI learns the art of debate.
 The goal is to help people build persuasive arguments and make well-informed decisions.
 The rise of one-sided and doctored narratives is challenging society, Too often, we talk past one